elliotBraem/curatedotfun-plugins/CONTRIBUTING.md

 Please follow the existing code style and conventions used in the project.

-## Testing

-This repository uses playwright tests, which can be found in [/playwright-tests](./playwright-tests/).
-Ensure that your changes include appropriate tests and that existing tests pass.

 ## Submitting Issues

 If you encounter any issues or have feature requests, please submit them through GitHub issues.
 Include as much detail as possible to help us understand and address the problem efficiently.